Add the dynamic library plus any non-system dynamic library dependencies as "Native References" in Xamarin Studio.

 Library not loaded: lib/liba.dylib

-Running the app at this step causes a DllNotFoundException
+Running the app at this step causes a DllNotFoundException.

 Unhandled Exception: System.DllNotFoundException: libb at (wrapper managed-to-native) TestApp.MainWindowController.Bar () at TestApp.MainWindowController.WindowDidLoad ()

-cannot be found.
+In this case the DllNotFoundException is misleading.
+The problem is not actually that libb.dylib cannot be found.
 We can get more information about what's really happening if we run the app from the command line:

 MONO_LOG_LEVEL=debug MONO_ENV_OPTIONS=--trace=E:all TestApp/bin/Debug/TestApp.app/Contents/MacOS/TestApp > TestApp.o.txt 2> TestApp.e.txt

-file: Library not loaded: lib/liba.dylib … image not found
+TestApp.o.txt file: Library not loaded: lib/liba.dylib … image not found

 Mono: DllImport attempting to load: 'libb'.